What Is Money

 PRIMARY DEBT: Money which is created by the lender as a debt.

 SECONDARY DEBT: Debt generated by the lending of money which does not affect the money supply.
-[Money created by the lender as debt WILL affect the money supply.
+[Money created by the Federal Reserve at the behest of government WILL affect the money supply.
 See the "DUM" equation ]